What to Wear for Newborn Photos

 Approach #1: Classic Neutrals

-If you love light, bright, & airy newborn photos, choosing light-colored outfits (like white, ivory, cream, beige, light gray, or pastel colors) is essential for achieving this look in your newborn photos.
+If you love light, bright, & airy newborn photos, choosing light-colored outfits (like white, ivory, cream, beige, light gray, or subtle pastel colors) is essential for achieving this look in your newborn photos.
 It can be harder for moms to choose an outfit for family newborn photos simply because your normal clothing size isn’t quite right just after you deliver a baby.
 A a cozy knit sweater or a long, flowy dress are beautiful, comfortable options that help moms look and feel their best for newborn photos with their new baby.
 I especially love light colors for mom because I find it makes the photos feel light and bright.
 Here are some ideas to see if this is the style you’d love to wear for your newborn photos:

 Family #1: